Back to Top

 Who can take part?

-These types of online pulse surveys allow everybody who is 18 years and over to take part.
+These types of online pulse surveys allow everybody who is 18 years and over, and living in Ireland to take part.
 The CSO wants more people to have their say.
-The link to the latest CSO Pulse Survey can be found on our social media channels such as Twitter, Instagram, LinkedIn and Facebook.
-More details about the campaign and a link to take part are on our website.
+The link to the latest CSO Pulse Survey can be found on our website and on our social media channels such as X, Instagram, LinkedIn and Facebook.

-The CSO wants to make it easier for your story to be part of the story – the story of Ireland.
+The CSO wants to make it easier for your story to be part of the story of Ireland.
 We want to encourage more people to fill out our surveys and register their interest in taking part in others in the future.
-We know things like one in 10 of us care for someone with a chronic condition or who is elderly and that more than four in 10 people said their consumption of junk food and sweets increased since the onset of the COVID-19 pandemic.
-How? ...Because you Told Us.
+The CSO has measured Ireland’s economic and social change for more than 75 years, but it is more important than ever for people to take part in our surveys to ensure everyone in Ireland has access to independent facts.

-How will the CSO publish the results of these CSO Pulse Surveys?
+How does the CSO publish the results of these CSO Pulse Surveys?

-The CSO will publish the results on our social medial channels and on our website.
+The CSO publishes the results on our social medial channels and on our website.
 If you want to receive the results directly you can indicate this on the survey form.
-We will use percentages and trends to tell the story behind the CSO Pulse Surveys.
-We will outline in broad terms the type of people who replied and the impact on the results if some age/sex/region are not fully represented.
-For example, if only people aged between certain age categories responded.
+We use percentages and trends to tell the story of survey results.
+We will outline in broad terms the type of people who replied and the impact on the results if some age/sex/region are not fully represented — for example, if only people aged between certain age categories responded.
 That is why it is important for everyone to take part.

 What is the difference between a CSO Pulse Survey and a typical household survey?

 The CSO conducts household surveys all year round on wide-ranging topics such as health, travel, crime and well-being.
-These also include the Labour Force Survey, a measure of Ireland’s employment and unemployment rate, and the Survey on Income and Living Conditions, which is the official source of data on household and individual income.
+These include the Labour Force Survey (LFS), a measure of Ireland’s employment and unemployment rate, and the Survey on Income and Living Conditions (SILC), which is the official source of data on household and individual income.
 Households that are chosen to take part in these surveys are part of a randomly selected representative sample.
-Our CSO Pulse Surveys allow everybody aged 18 or over to take part and will only be available online.
+CSO Pulse Surveys allow everybody aged 18 or over and living in Ireland to volunteer to take part and are only available to complete online.

 What if I don’t want to do this CSO Pulse Survey but would like to sign up to future CSO Pulse Surveys?